guillaumedsde/Harpocrates/README.md

      npm install
      npm run dev
      ```
-4. Run an elasticsearch instance
-   - TODO
+4. Run a MongoDB instance (you can use the one define in the docker-compose `docker-compose up -d mongo`)